-- a) Ensure that revenues from toll facilities remain within the corridor from which they are generated, Oepposeing efforts to divert revenues from toll facilities for state purposes not directed by the responsible governing board; - b) Support policies that allow OCTA, and its partners, to efficiently operate and maintain the 91 Express Lanes and the 405 Express Lanes; - Support efforts to preserve local flexibility in the administration of toll lanes and encourage the State to work with OCTA on operating policies to ensure seamless system operation; - d) Oppose the construction or operation of toll facilities that are inconsistent with local long range transportation plans; - e) Oppose the construction or operation of toll facilities that fail to respect existing local transportation projects and funding programs; - f) Support customer privacy rights while maintaining OCTA's ability to effectively communicate with customers and operate the 91 and 405 Express Lanes; - g) Support the use of innovative means to enhance toll agency enforcement efforts, including ways to address toll violations due to protected plates; - h) Support collaborative solutions to address the degradation of HOV lanes that respect local transportation funding sources and programs, have the support of the relevant regional transportation planning agency, do not redirect existing local transportation funding sources, and analyze the effect of single-occupant, low-emission vehicles, including associated federal requirements triggered by their access allowance; - Support efforts to improve the interoperability of the different toll systems across the State in order to ensure fair and efficient toll operations while affirming user privacy protections; - j) Inform discussions related to revising toll evasion penalties, toll exemptions, and other changes to enforcement strategies and mechanisms in order to maintain local control, opposing efforts that will hinder the ability to meet congestion management and financing requirements; - k) Support policies that protect the process prescribed in AB 194 (Chapter 687, Statutes of 2015), which authorizes regional transportation agencies to develop and operate toll facilities, and ensure it is maintained in its application on future toll facilities. - l) Oppose policies that interfere with local determination of project impacts on the functionality of the Express Lanes operated and maintained by OCTA.
-[Covered by subsection (e) of this Section]
+- Ensure that revenues from toll facilities remain within the corridor from which they are generated, opposing efforts to divert revenues from toll facilities for state purposes; - b) Support policies that allow OCTA, and its partners, to efficiently operate and maintain the 91 Express Lanes and the 405 Express Lanes; - Support efforts to preserve local flexibility in the administration of toll lanes and encourage the State to work with OCTA on operating policies to ensure seamless system operation; - Oppose the construction or operation of toll facilities that are inconsistent with local long range transportation plans; - e) Oppose the construction or operation of toll facilities that fail to respect existing local transportation projects and funding programs; - f) Support customer privacy rights while maintaining OCTA's ability to effectively communicate with customers and operate the 91 and 405 Express Lanes; - g) Support the use of innovative means to enhance toll agency enforcement efforts, including ways to address toll violations due to protected plates;

+- h) Support collaborative solutions to address the degradation of HOV lanes that respect local transportation funding sources and programs, have the support of the relevant regional transportation planning agency, do not redirect existing local transportation funding sources, and analyze the effect of single-occupant, low-emission vehicles, including associated federal requirements triggered by their access allowance; - Support efforts to improve the interoperability of the different toll systems across the State in order to ensure fair and efficient toll operations while affirming user privacy protections; - j) Inform discussions related to revising toll evasion penalties, toll exemptions, and other changes to enforcement strategies and mechanisms in order to maintain local control, opposing efforts that will hinder the ability to meet congestion management and financing requirements; - k) Support policies that protect the process prescribed in AB 194 (Chapter 687, Statutes of 2015), which authorizes regional transportation agencies to develop and operate toll facilities, and ensure it is maintained in its application on future toll facilities; - Oppose policies that interfere with local determination of project impacts on the functionality of the Express Lanes operated and maintained by OCTA.

-VIIX.
+IX.
 RAIL PROGRAMS